CedarvilleCyber/RedTeamVault/Techniques/Persistence.md

 - Add your public key to the `~/.ssh/authorized_keys` file in every user's directory.
 Create the file if it isn't already present, then add a new line in the file and put your public key there.
 - Set the permissions on the file and directory by running `chmod 700 ~/.ssh` and `chmod 600 ~/.ssh/authorized_keys`
+###### Users' .bashrc file:
+- If a user has bash as their default shell (and most users do,) then they will have a `.bashrc` file in their home directory.
+(The '.' means it's a hidden file, so use ls -l to view it.)
+This file is a shell config file that is run every time that the associated user starts a session (every time they log on).
+The .bashrc file basically operates like a script that's run every time a user logs on.
+- Zsh (another popular shell) has an equivalent config file called `.zshrc`, so keep that in mind.
+- ==Put a reverse shell in the `.bashrc` of every user account.

 #### Windows
 - Registry Run Keys